 ARCH-650 – Mechanical Layout

 Typically, the Mechanical plans are provided by an engineering firm.
 The mechanical plan details the layout and size of the ductwork, the position of the mechanical equipment, the location of the dampers, diffusers, thermostats, and, if necessary, supplemental cooling systems.
+This sheet can be added on by request, but not typically needed.

 ARCH-700 – Plumbing & Foundation Dimensions